17 Free or Cheap Activities in New Orleans and Tips for a Budget-Friendly Trip

-Want to support a company that helps the community and gives back in charitable donations?
+Want to support a company that helps the community and gives back in charitable donations to help the planet and the community?
 NOLA Brewing Company does just that and a little more.
-Have a beer and take a complimentary tour to learn about the brewing process.
-Tours are Fridays between 2:00 and 3:00 PM; Saturday and Sunday 2:00-4:00 PM.
+Have a beer and take a free tour to learn about the brewing process.
+Tours are Friday between 3 and 4 PM and Saturday between 2 and 4 PM.
 Show up early because they do not take reservations.
-For a nominal price, NOLA Brewing Company has a Tap Room where you can try their year-round and seasonal beers.

-This church is a beautiful landmark in Jackson Square.
-Since the 1700’s, New Orleans residents, and out-of-towners have admired the painted ceilings and stunning stained glass.
-Saint Louis Cathedral is open to the public from 8:30 AM until 4:00 PM, but we recommend that you buy the $1 brochure inside to get details on the artifacts and historical structures and take a self-guided tour.
+St. Louis Cathedral is a beautiful landmark in Jackson Square.
+Since the eighteen century, New Orleans residents, and out-of-towners have admired the painted ceilings and stunning stained glass of this exceptional edifice.
+St. Louis Cathedral is open to the public from 9:00 AM until 4:00 PM, during which time you can walk around at your own pace for free, but we recommend that you buy the $1 brochure inside to get details on the artifacts and historical structures.
 When available, volunteer docents give impromptu tours to visitors.
 The daily mass is held at 12:05 PM and open to all.

-Watch professionals in action turn a glass blob into a work of art.
-Choose from New Orleans Glassworks & Printmaking Studio (727 Magazine Street), Rosetree Blown Glass Studio and Gallery (446 Vallette Street), or Studio Inferno (6601 Saint Claude Avenue).
-Learn techniques and options to process glass as a hobby.
-Please contact ahead to find the hours for the daily glass blowing demonstrations.
+Watch professionals in action turn a glass blob into a work of art and tour their workshops and galleries.
+Choose from New Orleans Glassworks & Printmaking Studio, or Rosetree Blown Glass Studio and Gallery.
+Please contact ahead and check the studio’s websites to find the hours for the daily glass blowing demonstrations.

 These markets contain local artists’ original crafts and retail options.
 Bring cash for better sales negotiation.
 Many vendors also accept credit/debit cards.

-- French Market District: It is six blocks of retail shopping from storefronts to vendor booths.
+- French Market District: It is six blocks of retail shopping from storefronts to vendor booths and lots of restaurants and eateries.
 There is food for purchase and samples of Louisiana favorites like alligator sausages, gumbo, various hot sauces, pralines, and jambalaya.
-The hours of operations are from 10 AM to 6 PM, daily.
-There are cooking demonstrations at the farmers’ market held on Wednesdays and Saturdays.
+The hours of operations are from 10 AM to 5 PM, daily.

 - Harrison Avenue Marketplace: Local vendors sell their homemade crafts, artworks, and foods.
 There are live music and activities appropriate for all ages.
 It is held the second Wednesday of the month between the hours of 5:00 PM to 8:30 PM.